-- First, the container identifies the set of matching decorators which satisfy the following conditions: - The bean is eligible for injection to the delegate injection point according to the rules defined in Section 5.3, "Typesafe resolution". - The decorator is enabled in the bean deployment archive of the bean. - Next, the container orders the matching decorators according to the decorator ordering specified in Section 8.2, "Decorator enablement and ordering".
+• First, the container identifies the set of matching enabled decorators such that the bean is eligible for injection to the delegate injection point according to the rules defined in Section 5.2, "Typesafe resolution".

+• Next, the container orders the matching decorators according to the decorator ordering specified in Section 8.2, "Decorator enablement and ordering".